anboto/Anboto/README.md

 * plugin/sundials

 ## Install
+* Clone or copy Anboto to your computer.
+It will normally be placed in the same folder as U++.
 * Go to U++ folder (normally 'upp') and open uppsrc.var with a text editor like Notepad.
 You will get something like:
 <pre>
 UPP = "%U++ParentFolder$/upp/uppsrc";